 “It’s great to love our veterans,” Hernán said during the tour.
 “But love alone doesn’t get our vets these jobs.”

-Hernán definitely means business when it comes to helping out his fellow veterans.
-Having served in the Navy, he saw firsthand that transitioning from serving in the military to civilian life was a struggle.
-The current Workshops for Warriors center, with a large workstation of computers, $6 Million worth of equipment donations (from Haas and Reliance Steel & Aluminum), and various other niches of the manufacturing field to learn about, is truly “the school that America built,” as Hernán puts it.
+The current WFW center has a large workstation of computers, $6 Million worth of equipment donations (from Haas and Reliance Steel & Aluminum), and various other equipment.
+Hernan says WFW is truly “the school that America built,” as Hernán puts it.
 Read more below!

-Hernán, proud of everyone who takes place in the program, happily said during the tour that Lyle Palm, their Dean of Welding, was recently honored by the American Welding Society with their Excellence in Welding Award.
+Hernán, proud of everyone in the program, happily said during the tour that Lyle Palm, their Dean of Welding, was recently honored.
+The American Welding Society gave him their Excellence in Welding Award.

-Their big goal at the moment is to build more facilities so that they can offer classes to 450 students per year instead of about 100 students per year the school currently allows.
-While supplies are appreciated, financial donations will help them to be able to gain more instructors and necessary space for more equipment, since they currently receive no federal, state, or municipal funding.
+The big goal is to build more facilities so that they can offer classes to 450 students per year instead of about 100 the school currently allows.
+While supplies are appreciated, funds are preffered.

 If you would like to donate to Workshops for Warriors, please contact Amy at firstname.lastname@example.org or call 619-550-1620 for more information.
 We also invite you to follow them on Twitter at @WorkForWarriors.